Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action: package a skill directory into platform-specific formats (ZIP or tar.gz) for specific platforms.
-It distinguishes from siblings like upload_skill or install_skill by focusing on the packaging aspect.
+The description clearly states the tool packages a skill directory into platform-specific formats (ZIP for most, tar.gz for Gemini) and lists supported platforms.
+It distinguishes from siblings like 'upload_skill' by combining packaging with optional auto-upload, making the purpose specific and actionable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.